jns4u/RESTDemo/readme.rst

 Acknowledgement
 ***************

-I would like to convey my christmas greetings The CodeIgniter and SmatSocial team also there is special place for EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.
+I would like to convey my christmas greetings to team CodeIgniter and SmatSuite.
+Special thanks to EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.